wilson0x4d/punit/README.md

 In any situation where an undocumented feature may be used maintainers will actively keep watch on deprecation notices and removals, will clearly identify these dependencies in the docs, and most importantly will provide a LTS alternative to any undocumented feature or such features will not be included in `pUnit`.

 With respect to long-term support, we will commit to maintaining major versions for 3 years from the date they were superceded by a new major version.
-This should align well with Python Core Delelopment.
+This should align well with Python Core Development.

 ## Contact